wesql/wescale/doc/toturial/08-Branch.md

 Start workflow branch_test successfully
 ```
-Note : If the branch copy date is complete and stop_after_copy is set to true, the Stop function will become ineffective.
+Note : If the branch copy step is complete and stop_after_copy is set to true, the Stop function will become ineffective.
 ## SchemaDiff
 `SchemaDiff` displays the differences between two database schemas.
 This tool aids in deciding whether to merge changes back into the source schema.
 ```